-Physical Child-on-child Abuse
+Physical Peer on Peer Abuse

-While a clear focus of child-on-child abuse is around sexual abuse and harassment, physical assaults and initiation violence and rituals from children to children can also be abusive.
+While a clear focus of peer on peer/child on child abuse is around sexual abuse and harassment, physical assaults and initiation violence and rituals from children to children can also be abusive.

 These are equally not tolerated and if it is believed that a crime has been committed, will be reported to the Police.